Prenormal categories: Non-pointed categories

 with $D(n,k)=0$ if $k$ divides $n$ and $D(n,k)=1$ otherwise.
 We notice then that the set of \npnormepi{}s is just $\{1,2,5,10\}$, and it coincides with the set of \npnormmono{}s.
 Since \npnormmono{}s are always pullback-stable (as one quickly checks), we readily conclude that \npnormepi{}s are pullback-stable in $\cat C$.

 We show now that in this category, despite it having pullbacks, \npkernel{}s, \npcokernel{}s and stable \npnormepi{}s, we do not have a \facsys{}-factorisation.
 First of all, notice that if $f$ is a map which factors as $f=\comp q m$, with $q\in\NEpi$ and $m\in \TKer$ and $k$ is the \npkernel{} of $f$, then $q$ is the \npcokernel{} of $k$ (this is an easily proved general fact).
 Consider now the map $25$ and suppose it factors as $25=\comp q m$ with $q\in\NEpi$ and $m\in \TKer$.
 The \npkernel{} of 25 is $k=2$.
 Since $q$ must be the \npcokernel{} of $k$, we have $q=5$, and so $m$ must be 5 as well.
-However, the \npkernel{} of 5 is 2, which is not in $\tobj$, and so $m=5\notin\TKer$. \end{remark} } We conclude the section by highlighting a few properties of trivial objects in non-pointed \pnormal{} categories, most of which are trivial or invisible in the pointed case. {\cat C^{\to\tobj}} {\cat{E}^{\to\cat A}}
+However, the \npkernel{} of 5 is 2, which is not in $\tobj$, and so $m=5\notin\TKer$. \end{remark} } \begin{remark} Different approaches exist in the literature that introduce non-pointed notions of normal epimorphisms (or normal monomorphisms) that can participate in (possibly stable) factorisation systems.
+In particular, in the very recent work \cite{THOLEN25}, a `normal monomorphism' is defined -- in a category with enough (co)limits -- as a map $f\colon X \to Y$ whose pushout along the terminal map $X \to 1$ is also a pullback, thereby bypassing the necessity for a (reflective) subcategory $\tobj$ of trivial objects altogether.
+Note however that if $\tobj$ is taken to be the subcategory of terminal objects, then \npnormmono{}s (in the sense of \ref{norm-mono-notation}) are normal monomorphisms in the sense of \cite{THOLEN25}, though the converse is not true in general (for instance, in $\catSet$, any function $1\to1+1$ provides a counterexample).
+Moreover, such $\tobj$ is not generally coreflective.
+These features highlight notable differences between \cite{THOLEN25} and the present paper.
+Nevertheless, the normal monomorphisms from \cite{THOLEN25}, and their dual notion of normal epimorphisms, can still be part of (not necessarily stable) factorisation systems, as established in \cite[Theorem~4.2]{THOLEN25} and examples in the same work. \end{remark} We conclude the section by highlighting a few properties of trivial objects in non-pointed \pnormal{} categories, most of which are trivial or invisible in the pointed case. {\cat C^{\to\tobj}} {\cat{E}^{\to\cat A}}